housseindjirdeh/hdjirdeh.github.io/_posts/2017-07-02-progressive-angular-applications-2.markdown

 ---
 layout: post
-title:  "Progressive Web Apps with Angular (Part II)"
+title:  "Progressive Web Apps with Angular: Part 2 - Lazy Loading"
-date:   2017-01-17 07:30:00
+date:   2017-07-02 07:30:00
 categories: angular progressive web app javascript
-description: In Part I of this article, we explored how to add a number of progressive enhancements to a Hacker News client built with Angular.
+description: In Part 1 of this article, we explored how to add a number of progressive enhancements to a Hacker News client built with Angular.
 That article was written a year ago and a lot has changed since then.
 This post will dive into building a PWA using Angular version 6.0 in order to understand how to use newer technologies provided by the platform....
 tags:
 - angular
 - progressive web app